dotnet/orleans/src/Documentation/Frequently-Asked-Questions.md

 During normal operations the Orleans runtime guarantees that each grain will have at most one instance in the cluster.
 The only time this guarantee can be violated is when a silo crashes or gets killed without a proper shutdown.
 In that case, there is a ~30 second (based on configuration) window where a grain can potentially get temporarily instantiated in more than one silo.
+Convergence to a single instance per grain is guaranteed, and duplicate activations will be deactivated when this window closes.

 You can find out more about how Orleans manages the clusters at [Cluster Management](Runtime-Implementation-Details/Cluster-Management.md) page.

-Also you can take a look at Orleans's [paper](http://research.microsoft.com/pubs/210931/Orleans-MSR-TR-2014-41.pdf) for a more detailed information, however you don't need to understand it fully to be able to write your application code.
+Also you can take a look at Orleans' [paper](http://research.microsoft.com/pubs/210931/Orleans-MSR-TR-2014-41.pdf) for a more detailed information, however you don't need to understand it fully to be able to write your application code.
 You just need to consider the rare possibility of having two instances of an actor while writing your application.
+The persistence model guarantees that no writes to storage are blindly overwritten in such a case.

 ## How To